aavegotchi/aavegotchi-wiki/posts/en/glossary.md

 ### ERC-721
 A free, open standard that describes how to build non-fungible or unique tokens on the Ethereum blockchain.
 While most tokens are fungible (every token is the same as every other token), ERC-721 tokens are all unique.

 Think of them like rare, one-of-a-kind collectables.

 For a full explanation of what the ERC-721 standard entails, check it out [here](https://eips.ethereum.org/EIPS/eip-721).

+### ERC-998
+ERC-998 is an extension to the [ERC-721](/glossary#erc-721) standard that adds the ability for [non-fungible tokens](/glossary#nft) to own other non-fungible tokens and ERC-20 tokens.

+Non-fungible tokens that implement ERC998 also implement the ERC-721 standard.

+For a full explanation of what the ERC-998 standard entails, check it out [here](https://eips.ethereum.org/EIPS/eip-998).

 ### Metaverse